carlos-olivera/reactioncommerce-json-importer/README.md

 Reaction commerce JSON Importer
 ========

-Convert a generic JSON file, crated from EXCEL or CSV file, parse it and convert to JSON Reaction commerce JSON format
+Convert a generic JSON file, from EXCEL or CSV, parse it and convert to JSON Reaction commerce JSON format

 it use [node-json-transform](https://github.com/bozzltron/node-json-transform),
 for parse the imput file, and map to final output.